boversoneg/mtasa-svgeditor/README.md

 - [x]  Fully automatic SVG generator
 - [ ]  SVG circle generator
 - [ ]  Support for rounding only 1, 2 or 3 corners, not always 4
+- [ ]  Possibility to set color of SVG with color picker
 ## Contributing

 Contributions are always welcome!